vkaravir/JSAV/datastructures/matrix.md

 title: Matrix (or, 2D Array) API
 ---

-The Matrix data structures is essentially a 2-dimensional array.
+The Matrix data structure is essentially a 2-dimensional array.

 <h3 class="apimethod">.ds.matrix(data[, options]) or .ds.matrix(options)</h3>
 A matrix can be initialized with the ```.ds.matrix()``` function of a JSAV instance.